async-labs/builderbook/book-details.md

 Junior developers.
 How much experience?

 ## What will I learn from this book?
+this could be a list
+- How to build a web app with React
+- How to set up your own servers

 ## FAQ
 **How can I get the book?**</br>

+The book is currently available to [preorder for $29](https://builderbook.org).
+You'll instantly get all content from the Introduction through Chapter 6, and we'll notify you as each new chapter is added.

+After the preorder period, the book will be availalbe for $49.

 **How long is the book?**</br>